John Ralph

-John Ralph (born October 10, 1954) is a New Zealand-born, American chemist, wood scientist, and professor at the University of Wisconsin-Madison (Department of Biochemistry).
+John Ralph (Canterbury, 10 October 1954) is a New Zealand-born, American chemist, wood scientist, and emeritus professor at the University of Wisconsin-Madison in the Department of Biochemistry.
 He is an elected fellow (FIAWS) of the International Academy of Wood Science and a fellow of the American Association for the Advancement of Science (FAAAS).

 Ralph received the Anselme Payen Award in 2013 by the American Chemical Society for his novel research contributions to the science and chemical technology of cellulose and mostly in lignin chemistry.
 In 2024, Ralph, along with Belgian biochemist Wout Boerjan, received the prestigious Marcus Wallenberg Prize for the yearlong research on lignin chemistry.

 Early life and education

 Ralph was born in Canterbury, New Zealand, where he grew up.
 He earned his BSc (Hons) degree in chemistry from the University of Canterbury in 1976.
 In 1982, he received his PhD by carrying out studies on lignins using NMR, at the University of Wisconsin-Madison under the supervision of Raymond A. Young of the Department of Forestry and Larry Landucci of the Forest Products Laboratory.